-A logically oriented attempt to distinguish synecdoche from other tropes is that of Seto (1995) when describes it as a third member in a triplet of essential tropes, namely metaphor, metonymy and synecdoche.
+A logically oriented attempt to distinguish synecdoche from other tropes is that of Seto (1995) when he regards metaphor, metonymy and synecdoche as the three corners of what he calls the 'cognitive triangle'.
 In this triangle, he categorizes these tropes in such a way in which metaphor is based on similarity, metonymy on contiguity and synecdoche on inclusion.
 Therefore, he excludes from synecdoche the part-whole relation and subsumes it under metonymy, leaving only semantic inclusion to synecdoche, that is the relation inside or between categories.

-Seto (1999) elaborates this view in his article Distinguishing Metonymy from Synecdoche where he restricts the uses of 'whole' and 'part' to partonomy and regards it just as one of several contiguous relations related to metonymy.
-He, also points out that synecdoche, if it is to be a consistent category, should take only taxonomy, leaving partonomy to metonymy because taxonomy is equivalent to the C-relation while partonomy is one type of the E-relation.
+Seto (1999) elaborates this view in his article Distinguishing Metonymy from Synecdoche where he restricts the uses of 'whole' and 'part' to partonomy and regarding it just as one of several contiguous relations related to metonymy.
+He, also points out that synecdoche, if it is to be a consistent category, should take only taxonomy, leaving partonomy to metonymy because taxonomy is equivalent to the C-relation while partonomy is one type of the Erelation.
 He illustrates these types of relations in his definitions of metonymy and synecdoche.
-For him, metonymy refers to 'a referential transfer phenomenon based on the spatiotemporal contiguity as conceived by the speaker between an entity and another in the (real) world' (ibid: 91).
+For him, metonymy refers to 'a referential transfer phenomenon based on the spatio-temporal contiguity as conceived by the speaker between an entity and another in the (real) world' (ibid: 91).
 Synecdoche, on the other hand, denotes 'a conceptual transfer phenomenon based on the semantic inclusion between a more comprehensive and a less comprehensive category' (ibid: 93).
-According to this definition, synecdoche occurs when there is a transfer either from a less comprehensive category (species) to a more comprehensive (genus) as in (12) or from a more comprehensive (genus) to a less comprehensive (species) as in (13).
+According to this definition, synecdoche occurs when there is a transfer either from a less comprehensive category (species) to a more comprehensive (genus) as in (11) or from a more comprehensive (genus) to a less comprehensive(species) as in (12).

-- 12. To earn one's (daily) bread. - 13.
-I have a temperature. (fever)
+11. To earn one's (daily) bread.

+12. I have a temperature. (fever)

-After having made such limitations, Seto discusses the independence of synecdoche ending his article with the conclusion that 'synecdoche, which is C-related, should be independent from metonymy, which is E-related'.
+After having made such limitations, Seto discusses the independence of synecdoche ending his article with the conclusion that '

+synecdoche, which is C-related, should be independent from metonymy, which is E-related'.

-On the basis of the above views, it can be said that though synecdoche and metonymy are not always clearly distinguishable rhetoricians, literary theorists, and linguists could draw clear demarcation lines between them according to their own theoretical bases.
-On the part of Fontanier, Wodak et.al and Hebron, they focus on the substitution whether it occurs between two different but related things or a thing with its parts.
+On the basis of the above views we can say that though synecdoche and metonymy are not always clearly distinguishable rhetoricians, literary theorists, and linguists could draw clear lines of demarcations between them according to their own theoretical bases.
+On the part of Fontanier, Wodak et.al and Hebron, they focuses on the substitution whether it occurs between two different but related things or a thing with its parts.
 Berdin (1984: 54) exploit the distinction between structural and extrinsic relations to distinguish synecdoche from metonymy adding his reference to the importance of context of situation in determining the particular itself.

 In the framework of cognitive semantics, Seto keeps far from either text or context of situation focusing only on the distinction between referential and taxonomic relations to distinguish synecdoche from metonymy.
-Though the researcher acknowledges Seto's effort to assure the independence of synecdoche she hardly admits to restricting a whole trope to a certain semantic relation.
-She sees that the exclusion of part-whole relation from synecdoche is a dangerous step that jeopardizes the concept of synecdoche and transforms it to an anemic trope or a merely semantic mechanism which belongs to a normal functioning of ordinary language.
+Though the researcher acknowledge Seto's effort to assure the independence of synecdoche she hardly admit to restrict a whole trope to a certain semantic relation.
+She sees that the exclusion of partwhole relation from synecdoche is a dangerous step that jeopardizes the concept of synecdoche and transforms it to an anemic trope or a merely semantic mechanism which belongs to a normal functioning of ordinary language.
 Therefore, the following section is devoted to discuss the issue of excluding the part-whole relation.